B1nus/wezy/README.md

 numbers.push(5)
 ```
 is a dynamically allocated list.
 This is nice, but also hides complexity which could be bad.
 It also makes the compiler a whole lot harder to make.
 You're still goind to need both `array` and `list` for function declarations so the complexity isn't even that hidden. and that introduces to problem of a immutable list again, which doesn't make any sense.

-In the same way numbers are implicitly converted. lists are implicitly converted to arrays in call expresisons and other places since the conversion is non-destructive and convenient.

 What is crust?
 Friendly, as easy and concise as python, but with strict rules on error handling and with a representation close to it's bytecode. crust aims to have few abstractions as possible while still being capable of expression complex logic in a natural way.